Fish Cutlets

 Pour the mixture into an ovenproof dish that has been greased with butter or oil.
 A 14-inch-by-10-inch-by-25-cm-square.
 Bake this until set and slightly browned, about 35 to 45 minutes.

-Serve it warm with a crisp salad and warm, crusty bread and butter.
+Serve it as a side or as a meal with a salad and warm, crusty bread and butter.

 Tips